youngpark1516/League-of-Legends-meta-analysis/README.md

   frameborder="0"
 ></iframe>

 A p-value of 0.0014 is obtained, rejecting the null hypothesis at 5% significance level.
 This suggests that a team that had more gold allocated to the bot laner/ADC than mid laner at 15 minutes had higher likelihood of winning the game.
-This implies that investing greater gold to bot lane may lead to a significant advantage in winning a game in professional level of League of Legends.
+This implies that investing greater gold to bot lane may lead to a significant advantage in winning a game in professional level of League of Legends, a tragic news for a midlaner.

 ## Framing a Prediction Problem
-The goal of this project is to predict whether a row has the `position` value of 'mid' based on in-game statistics.
+The goal of the model is to predict whether a row has the `position` value of 'mid' based on in-game statistics.
 The is_mid column is created a boolean variable indicating whether a player’s `position` in the game is classified as 'mid'.

 This is a binary classification problem, where the response variable (is_mid) takes values of either True or False.
 Predicting the is_mid class can help in understanding key performance indicators that are specific to mid-lane players, which may contribute to better understanding certain mechanics in the game.